 The thought of giving any room in your home a makeover can be both exciting and daunting at the same time.
-Now more than ever, there are seemingly infinite amounts of choices in lighting, home decor, paint colors, hardware, furniture, yada yada yada.
+Now more than ever, there are seemingly infinite amounts of choices in lighting, home decor, paint colors, hardware, furniture – the list is endless.

-As I mention on my About Me page, I believe that beautifully simple, serene spaces feed the soul.
-We have enough crap on our plates every day to overwhelm our busy minds, and our homes should be our designated sources of rest, inspiration, peace, and safety.
-If you can feel calm and refreshed in your home, then your mind, body, and soul have an opportunity to become recharged and that positive energy eventually trickles over into other aspects of your life.
+I believe that beautifully simple, serene spaces feed the soul.
+We have enough crap on our plates every day to overwhelm our busy minds, and our homes should be our designated sources of rest, inspiration, peace, joy, and safety.
+If you can feel calm and refreshed in your home, then your mind, body, and soul have an opportunity to become recharged, and that positive energy eventually trickles over into other aspects of your life.

-Over the next few months, I’m going to share my process (from start to finish) of how I’m helping my clients give their living and dining rooms the makeover of their dreams.
+Over the next several months, I’m going to share my process (from start to finish) of how I’m helping my clients give their living and dining rooms the makeover of their dreams.

-My hope is that by showing you my styling process broken down into bite-sized pieces, you’ll be inspired to tackle your own long-overdue dream room makeover. #GirlYouGotThis
+My hope is that by showing you my styling process broken down into bite-sized pieces, you’ll be inspired to tackle your own long-overdue dream room makeover!

 BEFORE: THEIR LIVING ROOM